ds4geo/ds4geo/README.md

 The course will comply with the University COVID-19 regulations.
 As 29.9.20, this means maintaining social distancing at all times and wearing a mask in public areas and in the lecture room during the lecture.
 In the case of COVID symptoms, please follow the university proceedures listed at the above link.

 If any course participant has any concerns about attending or about the regulations in class, please contact me as soon as possible (samuel.barrett(at)uibk.ac.at).

-# The Course
-The Introduction to Data Science for Geoscientists course is a mix of short lectures, practical workshops and discussion.
-It will take place on Wednesday afternoons at 15:30 until ca. 17:45, between 07/10/2020 and 9/12/2020 inclusive (10 sessions) in the Geology Institute Schausammlung.
-Bring a laptop!

-Full details about the course, structure, assessment, etc. are here: https://github.com/ds4geo/ds4geo/blob/master/Course%20Information.md
-Full list of sessions and course content can be seen here: https://github.com/ds4geo/ds4geo/blob/master/Course%20Overview.md